 - Divide the batter evenly between the two cake pans and bake for about 30 minutes or until a toothpick inserted into the center comes out clean.
 (Don't overbake or your cakes will get dry.)

 - Let cool completely.
 (Optionally, wrap each cake in plastic wrap and refrigerate at least 2 hours until well chilled because this makes them easier to cut evenly.)

 - In a pot, combine blueberries, sugar and lemon juice.
 Bring to a simmer and cook over medium heat until the blueberries are soft and the sauce has thickened up, about 8 minutes, stirring constantly.
 Let cool afterwards.
 (The best is to let it chill in the fridge overnight, so it can thicken up more).

 - In a large mixing bowl, mix the vegan butter with a handheld mixer until creamy.
-Then add the cream cheese and mix again.
+Then add the vegan cream cheese and mix again.
 Lastly, sift in powdered sugar and a squeeze of lemon juice and mix again until creamy and well combined.
 (If it’s too firm and not spreadable, stir in more lemon juice.
 If it is too soft, add more powdered sugar).

 Assembling the Cake:

 - Cut each cake horizontally in two equal layers.
 Place one cake layer on a serving plate.
 Spread about 1/4 of the lemon frosting over the cake so that it’s higher around the edges (to hold the blueberry filling inside).
 Then spread 1/3 of the blueberry filling inside.

 - Top with the next layer, another 1/4 of the frosting, followed by another 1/3 of blueberry filling and repeat for the third layer.
 Place the fourth layer on top and spread the remaining lemon frosting over it.